Robustness and Structure Preservation in Flow-Based Generative Models via Wasserstein Path-Space Divergences: Provable efficiency of equivariant SGMs and equivariant flow matching

 \end{proposition}

-\section{The significance of equivariant vector fields in SGMs}
+\subsection{The significance of equivariant vector fields in SGMs}

-With the theoretical results established in \cref{sec:theory} and \cref{sec:HJBproperty}, we can now focus on providing quantitative comparisons between equivariant vector fields and data augmentations.
-Our strategy relies on making the generalization bound in \cref{thm:DSMaverage} as small as possible.
-In particular, we take a closer look at the terms $e_{nn}$ and $\E[\dis_1(\pi^N_G,\pi)]$, which can be improved by selecting an appropriate structure for the vector field or by implementing data augmentations.
+With the theoretical results established in \cref{sec:equivariant_bound} and \cref{sec:HJBproperty}, we can now focus on providing quantitative comparisons between using equivariant vector fields and applying data augmentation for learning a $G$-invariant $\pi$.
+Our strategy relies on making the generalization bound in \cref{cor:equivariantDSM} as small as possible.
+In particular, we take a closer look at the terms $e_{nn}$ and $\E[\mathcal{W}_1(\pi^N_G,\pi)]$, which can be improved by selecting an appropriate structure for the vector field or by implementing data augmentation.